 Ron’s work focuses on helping organizations understand and apply asset-based strategies to community revitalization and community organizing.
 This means discovering the power within a community and mobilizing the assets of a community before looking for outside resources.
 Community change is more authentic and more sustainable by working from the inside out rather than simply seeking outside resources to drop in or on the community.
 Asset-based approaches are also more fun and more sustainable for staff and volunteers as well as residents.
 Every community has assets from cultural to economic and environmental to individuals.
 Some of the most rewarding part of this work is organizing or re-organizing those assets to make a stronger community with powerful local leadership.

-He lives with his wife and two teenage children in Northern California where he enjoys hiking, snowboarding, landscaping, live jazz and blues and anything to do with water and boats.
+He lives with his wife in Northern California where he enjoys hiking, snowboarding, landscaping, live jazz and blues and anything to do with water and boats.
 Ron is an avid baseball fan, an active member of St. John’s Lutheran Church and a sincere but inconsistent practitioner of meditation and yoga.

 Pacific Community Solutions, Inc.